How To Improve As Holy Priest — Dragonflight 10.2

 Please note that Mana costs in dungeon content are less of a problem because of the ability to drink between pulls, so any mentions below regarding Mana issues are mostly focused on raids.

 Casting Renew frequently is likely the number one cause of Mana issues.
 While Renew on the surface looks like it would be a good spell to keep on people who are regularly taking damage, such as tanks or debuff targets, it is in fact quite inefficient compared to some of our other options.
-Even in periods of heavy movement, if the healing requirements during it are not high, you are often better conserving your mana for later usage on Prayer of Healing and the AoE healing talents, like Circle of Healing or Halo.
+Even in periods of heavy movement, if the healing requirements during it are not high, you are often better conserving your Mana for later usage on Prayer of Healing and the AoE healing talents, like Divine Star or Halo.

-One of the most difficult and most important aspects of playing any healer is proper mana management.
-Being able to pace your spell usage throughout an encounter, so you have mana when you need it, can be difficult and varies from boss to boss.
-A good general rule of thumb while you are learning a new encounter and trying to figure out when to burst and when to conserve, is to try and keep your mana pool roughly equal to the bosses hitpoints.
-It is important you use a mana potion and cast Symbol of Hope each encounter as well.
+One of the most difficult and most important aspects of playing any healer is proper Mana management.
+Being able to pace your spell usage throughout an encounter, so you have Mana when you need it, can be difficult and varies from boss to boss.
+A good general rule of thumb while you are learning a new encounter and trying to figure out when to burst and when to conserve, is to try and keep your Mana pool roughly equal to the boss's hitpoints.
+It is important you use a Mana potion and cast Symbol of Hope each encounter as well.

 - Flash Heal — Single target quick but inefficient healing.